xuzhidalao/Ruyi-Liu61.github.io/_pages/about.md

    - (Backward) Stochastic Differential Equations
    - and their Applications in real-world markets

 My research focuses on stochastic control and (backward) stochastic differential equations (BSDEs/FBSDEs), with applications to real-world markets—including finance, commodities, and electricity systems.
-I develop analytical frameworks to solve high-dimensional optimal stopping/control problems, particularly those involving stock trading strategies and financial derivatives pricing under market/hazard risks.
-Additionally, I also studied the existence, uniqueness, and regularity for complex BSDEs/FBSDEs arising in the topics above.
+I develop analytical frameworks to solve optimal stopping/control problems, particularly those involving stock trading strategies and financial derivatives pricing under market/hazard risks.
+Additionally, I also investigated the existence, uniqueness, and regularity for complex BSDEs/FBSDEs arising in the topics above.

 **If you have any questions regarding my research or want to collaborate feel free to contact me anytime.
 I am looking for highly motivated students, feel free to drop me an email with your CV.**